Scopes in Koin Annotations

 Defining a Scope with @Scope

-Koin allows to use scopes, please refer to Koin Scopes section for more details on basics.
+Koin allows the use of scopes.
+Please refer to Koin Scopes section for more details on basics.

 To declare a scope with annotations, just use @Scope